 - Protecting a Parent Who Is in Assisted Living from Financial Scams and Identity Theft

 Guest contributor Lyle Solomon has extensive legal experience, as well as in-depth knowledge and writing skills in consumer finance.
 He has been a member of the California State Bar since 2003.
-He graduated from the University of the Pacific’s McGeorge School of Law in Sacramento, California, in 1998, and currently works for the Oak View Law Group in California as a Principal Attorney.
+He graduated from the University of the Pacific’s McGeorge School of Law in Sacramento, California, in 1998 and currently serves as a Principal Attorney at Oak View Law Group in California.